compono/idibu-api/webservices/advert-management/create-new-ad.md

-	<p>This method creates a dummy advert.
+This method creates a dummy advert.
 This advert is not going to be posted anywhere, it will just lay in idibu.</p>
-	<p>Method is useful when you want to import CVs from your hard-drive to idibu.
+Method is useful when you want to import CVs from your hard-drive to idibu.
 Simply create a new dummy advert using this method and use the returned job ID for upload CVs method (<a href="/docs/add-cv-wsrestv1aptrackadd-cv">/ws/rest/v1/aptrack/add-cv</a>).</p>
 </div>
 <div>
 	<h1 class="p3">